onc-healthit/lantern-back-end/README.md

 * `make test`: runs the go unit tests
 * `make test_int`: runs the go integration tests and unit tests
 * `make test_e2e`: runs docker-compose specifically for the e2e test and then runs the e2e test.
+* `make test_all`: runs all tests.
+Stops relevant docker-instances if they are running.
+Starts them again in the background.
+Runs `test` and `test_int`, then stops the docker instances again and runs `test_e2e`.
+Exits if any of the tests fails.

 ## Running All Unit Tests